viniciuswohnrath/viniciuswohnrath.github.io/_pages/research.md

 ### Indigenous Education and Political Formation

-Research on indigenous teacher formation, critical pedagogy, and political socialization in indigenous communities in Mexico, based on ethnographic fieldwork in Cherán K’eri.
+Research on indigenous teacher formation, critical pedagogy, and political socialization in indigenous communities in Mexico, based on ethnographic fieldwork in Cherán K'eri, Michoacán.

-Funding: Secretaría de Ciencia, Humanidades, Tecnología e Innovación (SECIHTI)
+**Funding:** Secretaría de Ciencia, Humanidades, Tecnología e Innovación (SECIHTI, Mexico)

+---

 ### Religion, Politics, and Public Space

 Research on religion, secularism, and disputes over public space in contemporary Latin America, with emphasis on religious institutions, symbolic conflict, and processes of political and moral legitimization.

-Funding: Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq), in collaboration with researchers at Rio de Janeiro State University (UERJ).
+**Funding:** Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq, Brazil), in collaboration with researchers at Rio de Janeiro State University (UERJ).

 ---